lucky-wolf/DW2-XL/README.md

 ## Misc
 - Technocracy is only available to Ackdarians, as stated in the game's messaging.
 - Experimental Warp Fields allow for nearby exploration - more functinoal than the base game, making for a more gradual early game.

+## Bug Fixes (introduced in previous versions of this mod)
+- Fixed a bug in Ackdarian Fast Interceptors and Bombers - event now works properly.
+- Fixed a bug in Mysterious Plague event -- now works properly.